 Before You Use That Slogan… What You Need to Know About Names, Brands, and Tagline Before You Launch

+Good Marketing Ideas.
+Bad Marketing MistakesSo how does a multi-million dollar brand that’s existed for decades make such a costly blunder?
+Well, it’s more common than you’d think.
+You might not have heard of Abbot Laboratories, but it’s a marketing goliath with over 74,000 employees and operations in more than 150 countries.
+So when it was time for a new marketing campaign for infant formula in boxes marked with the tag line “ONCE UPON A FARM”, it thought it had a way to warm up to consumers who tend more and more to look for natural choices.
 The problem was that a company with the exact name – Once Upon a Farm – already exists, and has trademarked the name in the US.
 A manufacturer of organic baby food, the company is small, but has already landed its product on the shelves of Target, Whole Foods, and Costco.
 Once Upon A Farm filed a lawsuit against Abbot, and they’ve got a pretty good chance of winning in court.

 Deciphering TrademarksUnless you’re a licensed trademark agent with an in-depth understanding of how the Canadian Intellectual Property Office (CIPO) makes decisions about which marks can be granted and what constitutes trademark infringement, performing a trademark search on your own might not be the best idea.
 Without the proper training…

 - How can you be sure you’ll know what to search for?